 and Lab Coats

 that you would need may be shared among batch-mates, borrowed from seniors, or bought here.
-Though, if you have your Class XII Lab Coat at hand, bring it along.
+If you have your Class XII Lab Coat at hand, do bring it along.

 to know more about your courses and plan accordingly.
-Though you might want to carry standard ones like Thomas and Finney, Atkins, JD Lee, Solomon, etc.
+However, you might want to carry standard ones like Thomas and Finney, Atkins, JD Lee, Solomon, etc.